 When an activating group is present on the benzene ring, electrophilic aromatic substitution occurs such that the new group adds ortho and/or para to the activating group.
-This selectivity can be rationalized by investigating the reaction mechanism.
+This selectivity can be understood by investigating the reaction mechanism.
 In both ortho and para additions of the electrophile, aromaticity is temporarily broken and a carbocation resides on the ring.
 This carbocation can be delocalized over the ring's π -system (blue arrows, figure 10).
-Additionally, the lone pair on the activating group can delocalize (green arrows, figure 10) giving a fourth resonance structure which is a major contributor to the resonance hybrid due to all atoms in this resonance structure having an octet of electrons.
-Para addition is analogous, giving four similar resonance structures.
+Additionally, the lone pair on the activating group is delocalized (green arrows, figure 10) giving a fourth resonance structure which is a major contributor to the resonance hybrid due to all atoms in this resonance structures.
 You will explore the mechanism for para addition in pre-lab question 3.